 - The one way to move through fear is to take action.
 Feel the fear, and move through it anyway.

 Now, go dream fearlessly, and leave me a comment with your thoughts or questions!

-*As I learned from the Fearless Living Institute.
+*As I learned in the Life Coach Certification Program at the Fearless Living Institute.